 Oregon Exempt Employee Threshold

 Oregon minimum wage increases on July 1, 2018.
-As a result the salary threshold for exempt employees also increases.
+As a result, the salary threshold for exempt employees also increases.

 Oregon minimum wage applies to a Standard Rate for the state, except specific counties which have a higher minimum wage and are considered either Urban or Non-Urban.
-Oregon standard minimum wage will raise to $10.75 on July 1, 2018.
+Oregon standard minimum wage will rise to $10.75 on July 1, 2018.

 Non-Urban minimum wage will rise to $10.50.